Ifeoma Ozoma

 Ifeoma Ozoma (born 1991 or 1992) is an American public policy specialist and technology industry equity advocate.
 After two years working on public policy at Pinterest, Ozoma resigned and spoke out about mistreatment and racial discrimination she alleged she had experienced at the company.
 She subsequently began a consulting firm called Earthseed, and has worked to advocate for whistleblower protection legislation and other worker protections in the technology industry.
 She is the director of tech accountability at the University of California, LA Center on Race and Digital Justice.

 She has been recognized by The Root and Time for her work.

+Ozoma is followed in the film My NDA along with two other people exposing how non-disclosure agreements in employment contracts are weaponized.
+Her work on the Silenced No More Act in California is also in the film.

 Early life and education

 Ozoma grew up in Anchorage, Alaska, and Raleigh, North Carolina.
 Her parents are Nigerian immigrants.
 Ozoma attended high school at Choate Rosemary Hall, a private college-preparatory boarding school in Connecticut.
 She earned a Bachelor of Arts in political science from Yale University in 2015.

 Career and advocacy

 After graduating college, Ozoma joined Google at the Washington, D.C., office in 2015, where she worked on public policy and was a government liaison.
 She then spent two years at Facebook in Silicon Valley, working on international relations.